Sharing is caring!

 Don’t have one of the ingredients on hand?
 No worries!
 Here are some substitutions:

 • all-purpose flour – instead of bread flour, you can use all-purpose flour.
 I recommend King Arthur Baking all-purpose flour.
 The resulting crust won’t be as chewy, but it will still be delicious!
+You can use all purpose flour if you don’t have bread flour–just know that your texture might be slightly different.

 • sugar – use granulated sugar as an alternate sweetener in place of honey for similar results, with a lighter flavor.